Masoodul Hassan Butt: International career

-Hassan represented the Pakistan national football team from 1955 to 1962.
-In 1959, he captained the national team in a tour to Burma under former Scottish goalkeeper turned guest coach/selector John McBride, before the 1960 AFC Asian Cup qualification.
+Hassan represented the Pakistan national football team from 1956 to 1962.
+In 1959, he captained the national team in a tour to Burma under former Scottish goalkeeper turned guest coach/selector John McBride.
+The same year, he played at the 1960 AFC Asian Cup qualification.
+He last played with the national team at the 1960 Merdeka Tournament.

 Post-retirement

 Following his retirement, he remained affiliated with the football working as coach of Sports Board Punjab, and leaded the national selection committee from 1984 to 1986.
-In 1978, he acted as head coach for the Pakistani team which participated in the Saudi Arabia Football Federation International Tournament in Riyadh.
+In 1978, he acted as head coach for the Pakistan national team which participated in the Saudi Arabia Football Federation International Tournament in Riyadh.

 He was also guest along with German coach Holger Obermann at the 2006–07 Pakistan Premier League.

 Death

 Hassan died on Monday of 25 March 2013 at the age of 80 after a protracted illness.
 Asian Football Confederation General Secretary Dato' Alex Sooray and Russian Football Union President Nikolai Tolstykh sent condolence letters to Pakistan Football Federation President Faisal Saleh Hayat on his demise.